 Say, ‘’Children these days like to play video games which are electronic games that consist of interaction with a user interface to create visual feedback on the screen.’’

-Proficiency is a thing which develops with time and it might be hard to provide similar answers if you are a beginner However, the gist is, address the question in your answer and provide an informative reply.
+Proficiency is a thing that develops with time and it might be hard to provide similar answers if you are a beginner However, the gist is, to address the question in your answer and provide an informative reply.

 2. Body language